-APPOINTMENTS AND REMUNERATIONS COMMITTEE
+APPOINTMENTS AND REMUNERATION COMMITTEE

 The Committee is regulated in the Board of Directors Regulations (article 14), which are published both at the CNMV and on the Company's website.
-The Company has drawn up an annual report on the activity of the Appointments and Remuneration Committee.
+The Company has drawn up an annual report on the activity of the Appointments and Remuneration Committee, the contents of which will be published together with the informative documentation for shareholders in relation to the Ordinary General Shareholders' Meeting.